SGpp/DisCoTec/docs/simple_tutorial.md

 contiguous array.
 The size of the whole "global" grid is $2^{l_d}$, with $l_d$ the level vector for each dimension $d$.
-Every MPI process in your simulation should then have $2^{l_d} / p_d$ grid points, where $p$ is the cartesian process vector.
+Every MPI process in your solver should then have $2^{l_d} / p_d$ grid points, where $p$ is the Cartesian process vector.

 ## Make Your MPI Processes Workers

 Now, you can use the `YourTask` class to instantiate many tasks as part of a combination scheme.
-There are a lot of choices to make regarding the combined simulation, which is why more than half of the example code is dedicated to defining parameters and generating input data structures:
+There are a lot of choices to make regarding the combined simulation run, which is why more than half of the example code is dedicated to defining parameters and generating input data structures: